Informational purposes only, not medical or legal advice. Please consult your doctor or surgeon.

 Please take post-operative care seriously.
 The more diligently this process is followed, the better the outcome tends to be.

 Some private clinics offer virtual follow-up appointments, while others coordinate with local providers in your home province.
+For an in-depth look into recovery, read our Recovery Guide here.

 In general, here is what you can expect: